AbiVarsanP/Crickz/START_HERE.md

-# 🏏 Cricket Hand-Game Arena - START HERE
+# 🏏 Crickz - START HERE

-Welcome to Cricket Hand-Game Arena!
+Welcome to Crickz!
 This is your starting point.

 ## 🎯 What is This?